PennockProjects/JAMStart/content/articles/ops/AWSStaticSiteCodePipeline.md

 ### Verify

-Your code pipeline should run, and when all three steps are done you can validate at:
+If all your steps are correct, your code pipeline should run.
+You should validate by opening the website at the S3 bucket website endpoint.
+If all your steps are correct, your code pipeline should run.
+You should validate by opening the website at the S3 bucket website endpoint.

   S3 → {static site bucket} → properties → Static website hosting | Bucket website endpoint